Netflix/NfWebCrypto/README.md

 How to Build with NaCl
 -----------------------

-There is experimental support for building the plugin with PNaCl.
+There is experimental support for building the plugin with NaCl.
 See https://developers.google.com/native-client/, for how to acquire an SDK.

 To build with NaCl, you must have the Pepper 31 NaCl SDK or higher, along